773.702.8837 kenyatta@uchicago.edu

 3. Work and engage with minors in an open and transparent manner.

-4. Support participants’ personal and educational development make them feel valued and provide them with safe and caring connections to the program.
+4. Support participants’ personal and educational development to make them feel valued and provide them with safe and caring connections to the program.

 5. Maintain the highest standard of personal behavior at all times when interacting with minors.